roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 * **Player Agency:** Empower players with choices regarding risk vs. reward, engagement level, and resource management.
 * **Reusability:** Design core components to be reusable across different contexts.
 Leverage Godot's scene instancing and Resource system.
 * **Decoupling:** Minimize hard dependencies between different systems and modules.
 Utilize the global `EventBus` for signaling events and state changes.
 Use `GlobalRefs` only for accessing essential, unique managers or nodes.
+* **ENSURE GDD compliance with code and file tree text dumps and vice-versa:** Ensure the paths to scripts, scenes and resources are accounted for if they already exist.
+Ensure naming and formatting conventions are kept (according to codebase text dumps).

 ## 4. Code Formatting Standards